PicInfiniti/app-graph/README.md

 ### Touch

 - Double-tap to create a node
-- Select + tap to select
+- Tap once (with Select Tool active) to select nodes or edges
 - Drag to move

 ### Keyboard (Key Chord Mode)